hello-robot/stretch_web_teleop/README.md

 Run `rosrun web_video_server web_video_server` on your **local machine**.

-Enter the robot's IP address in your web browser to open the interface.
+Enter the robot's IP address in **google chrome** to open the interface.
+You might need to enable invalid certificates for resources loaded from localhost in order for this to work (currently trying to fix this): `chrome://flags/#allow-insecure-localhost`